-- Mark the Enable MX lookup check box for encrypted message routing based on the hostname MX record. - If you do not mark this check box, encrypted message routing is based on the hostname A record. - 4.
+- Mark the check box Enable MX lookup for encrypted message routing based on the hostname MX record. - If you do not mark this check box, encrypted message routing is based on the hostname A record. - 4.
 Click the arrow button to add this information to the Encryption Server List. - 5.
+In the pull-down menu Encrypted IP address group, ensure that Encryption Gateway is displayed.

-Ensure that Encryption Gateway is displayed in the Encrypted IP address group drop-down list.
-This selection helps to prevent the creation of an email routing loop. - 6.
-If you want users to present credentials to view encrypted mail, mark the Require authentication check box and supply the desired user name and password in the appropriate fields.
-Authentication must be supported and configured on your encryption server to use this function. - 7.
-In the Encryption X-header field, enter the header name and value that you created in your third-party application using the following format: header name: value - 8.
-In the Encryption success X-header field, enter the header name and value that you created in your third-party application for the encryption success header using the format shown in the previous step. - 9.
-In the Encryption failure X-header field, enter the header name and value that you created in your third-party application for the encryption failure header using the format shown in step 7. - 10.
+This selection helps to prevent the creation of an email routing loop.

+- Ensure that users present credentials to view encrypted mail, mark the check box Require authentication and supply the desired user name and password in the appropriate fields. - Authentication must be supported and configured on your encryption server to use this function. - 7.
+In the field Encryption X-header, enter the header name and value that you created in your third-party application using the following format:

+header name: value

+- 8. In the field Encryption success X-header, enter the header name and value that you created in your third-party application for the encryption success header using the format shown in the previous step. - 9.
+In the field Encryption failure X-header, enter the header name and value that you created in your third-party application for the encryption failure header using the format shown in step 7. - 10.
 Click OK.